dlangis/TDECat/README.md

 Section 1: Main TDE Catalogue

-In this section we present the TDECat sources, along with their coordinates and other information, through the TDECat.csv file.
+In this section we present the TDECat sources, along with their coordinates and other information, through the TDE_catalogue_all.csv file.

 #-----------------------------------------------------------------------------------------------------------------------#